MercuryBridge/msp-handbook/README.md

-# msp-handbook
+# MSP Handbook

-A centralized handbook for our MSP team, containing coding rules, Infrastructure-as-Code (IaC) guidelines using Ansible/Terraform, and operational best practices.
-All documentation is maintained in Markdown for clarity and easy collaboration.
+## A centralized handbook for our MSP team.
+This repository contains:

+- **Coding Rules** – Best practices for writing clean, maintainable code.
+- **Infrastructure as Code (IaC)** – Guidelines and templates using Ansible and Terraform/Packer.
+- **Operational Best Practices** – Standard procedures for managing infrastructure environments.
+- **Documentation** – All docs are in Markdown for readability and easy version control.